ForeignOx/notes/Mathematics/Statistics/Probability/Weak Law of Large Numbers.md

 $$
 \lim_{ n \to \infty } \mathbb{P}(| \overline{X}_{n}-\mu|>\epsilon)=0
 $$
+In the most general case, we need not know $\sigma^{2}$, here in our case, we wanted to use Chebyshev's inequality and hence we needed it, this is known as the advances Kolmogorov Law of Large Numbers
 ## Example
 Let $X$ denote the number of heads in $n$ tosses of coin with probability of success $p$
 $$